 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 It will definitely help you find a great deal for your long weekend in Chicago.

-Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful) hotels.
-Other sites I check are Expedia.com and the Hilton (for points).
+Hotel Deals: My top choice is probably Expedia.com—I’ve found some insanely cheap (beautiful) hotels.
 If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld – there are a few decent options in Chicago.
-If you’re traveling with friends, another good option here is to do an Airbnb.
-(Use my link for savings on your first stay!)
 Personally, I stayed on the Mag Mile, and absolutely loved the location…it can be a little pricey, but the location is awesome!

 Basically, I’m a pro at long weekend trips since I always have to work around that vacation time.
 For more long weekend inspo, check out these ideas:

 - Washington DC bucket list – Plan an epic long weekend in the nation’s capital.

 - 3 days in St. Augustine, FL – For some ghosts, old Spanish forts, and craft cocktails, look no further than St. Augustine.